-- (1) Every child who is alleged to have committed an offence and is under the age of 10 years, must be referred to a probation officer to be dealt with in terms of section 9. - (2) Every child who is 10 years or older, who is alleged to have committed an offence and who is required to appear at a preliminary inquiry in respect of that offence must, before his or her first appearance at the preliminary inquiry, be assessed by a probation officer, unless assessment is dispensed with in terms of section $\underline{41}(3)$ or $\underline{47}(5)$. - (3) A preliminary inquiry must be held in respect of every child referred to in subsection (2) after he or she has been assessed, except where the matter- - (a) has been diverted in accordance with Chapter 6; - (b) involves a child who is 10 years or older but under the age of 14 years where Criminal capacity is not likely to be proved, as provided for in section 10(2)(b); or - (c) has been withdrawn.
+- (1) Every child who is alleged to have committed an offence and is under the age of 12 years, must be referred to a probation officer to be dealt with in terms of section 9. - [subsection (1) substituted by section 3 of Act 28 of 2019] - (2) Every child who is 12 years or older, who is alleged to have committed an offence and who is required to appear at a preliminary inquiry in respect of that offence must, before his or her first appearance at the preliminary inquiry, be assessed by a probation officer, unless assessment is dispensed with in terms of section $\underline{41}(3)$ or $\underline{47}(5)$.

+- (3) A preliminary inquiry must be held in respect of every child referred to in subsection (2) after he or she has been assessed, except where the matter- - (a) has been diverted in accordance with Chapter 6; - (b) involves a child who is 12 years or older but under the age of 14 years where criminal capacity is not likely to be proved, as provided for in section 10(2)(b); or - (c) has been withdrawn.